 You pee on a stick, and you wait.
 And wait.
 Those two minutes can feel like an absolute eternity when you’re hoping for a positive pregnancy result.
 So when you see one lonely line on the test, you might feel a little let down.
-But then you fish the test out of the trash later, because miracles can happen, right?
+But then you fish the pregnancy test out of the trash hours later, because miracles can happen, right?
 And suddenly, you see not one, but two lines potentially confirming your pregnancy status.
 Can it be?
-Or does leaving your pregnancy test out for too long cause a false positive?
+What happens if you leave a pregnancy test too long?
+Does leaving your pregnancy test out for too long cause a false positive?

 But first, a primer on pregnancy tests.
 They work by detecting the presence of human chorionic gonadotropin (hCG).
 This hormone is found both in the blood and urine of a pregnant woman, and home pregnancy tests can detect it as early as two weeks after conception, according to the American Pregnancy Association.

-Each brand has different estimates on how long the results are good for, so be sure to be mindful of how many minutes you’ve got.
-Some require you to read the results upon completion of the test, which is what Dr. Noorhasan also advises.
-“Most urine pregnancy tests kits will have you read the stick within three minutes of applying the urine,” says Dr. Noorhasan.
+Each brand of home pregnancy test offers different estimates for how long the results are good for, so be sure to be mindful of how many minutes you’ve got depending on which brand you’re using.
+Some require you to read the results upon completion of the test, which is what Noorhasan also advises.
+“Most urine pregnancy tests kits will have you read the stick within three minutes of applying the urine,” says Noorhasan.
 “The best advice I can give to avoid an error is to follow the instructions in the test package.”

-There are other instances in which you can have a false positive pregnancy test result.
-If you had a prior miscarriage or abortion, your hCG levels might still be high enough to render the wrong result, Healthline reported.
-Also, fertility medications and other prescriptions that contain hCG and are used to treat various medical conditions, such as Parkinson’s, can produce a false positive.
+Also, it’s worth noting that fertility medications and other prescriptions that contain hCG and are used to treat various medical conditions, such as Parkinson’s, can produce a false positive.

 Time doesn’t move any slower than when you’re waiting those few minutes for a pregnancy test result.
 But time is of the essence when it comes to reading them.
 Make sure to follow the test’s instructions and read the response right away.
 After all, those two little lines just might begin the next beautiful chapter of your life.